 Bio:

 Hola!
-I am a Professor of Spanish and Vice Provost for Global Engagement at Drexel University.
-Our students and faculty travel in and out of the classroom across regions and cultures to tackle global issues from a transnational and multidisciplinary perspective.
-Of course, we also look at the effects of globalization on our local communities here in the US.
+I am a Professor of Spanish and Global Studies and currently serve as Vice Provost for Global Engagement at Drexel University.
+I am originally from gorgeous Valencia, Spain.
+At Drexel, I facilitate and oversee global engagement activities that help our students and faculty, on and off campus, to tackle global issues from a transnational, intercultural, and multidisciplinary perspective.
+Of course, we also look at the effects of globalization on our local communities here in the U.S., and particularly in the Philadelphia region.

 In my research I study the role of classic cultural icons, particularly Don Quixote, in 21st century political and social justice discourse.
 In my scholarship and pedagogy, I explore the interplay between the traditional humanities, youth organizations, and digital storytelling.

-I enjoy travel, all cultural expressions, good food, the empowering awkwardness of speaking languages other than your own, and tennis.
+I enjoy travel, music (particularly piano), good food, the empowering awkwardness of learning languages other than your own, and tennis.